Evaluating the structure-coefficient theorem of evolutionary game theory: Introduction

-As yet, there is no general, computationally feasible way to compute structure coefficients.
-Here, we provide such a method for populations with fixed (but arbitrary) size and structure.
-The method consists of a general recipe for evaluating the structure coefficient theorem in terms of simple demographic quantities, and it includes a complexity bound on the calculations in terms of the population size, $N$.
-We also consider games with any finite number of strategies, $n$, providing a method for calculating the structure coefficients that appear in a generalization of the $\sigma$-theorem due to \citet{tarnita:PNAS:2011}.
-In each case, we consider by how much a strategy is favored or disfavored, not just whether or not its mean frequency is above that of neutral drift.
-Doing so introduces an additional structure coefficient, which is just as straightforward to calculate.
+Here, we provide a method of analyzing mutation-selection dynamics in populations with finite size, $N$ , and fixed (but arbitrary) structure.
+Specifically, we obtain an extension of the structure-coefficient theorem to games written in terms of $a_{xy}^{ij}$.
+We prove a result analogous to \eq{sigma_inequality} but which involves more than a single structure coefficient.
+This allows us to quantify how much a strategy is favored or disfavored, not just whether its mean frequency is above or below the value expected under neutral drift.
+We provide a general method of computing these structure coefficients in terms of simple demographic quantities, and give a complexity bound on the calculations in terms of the population size.
+We also consider games with any finite number of strategies, providing a method for calculating the coefficients appearing in the generalization of the structure-coefficient theorem due to \citet{tarnita:PNAS:2011}.